caomw/LibrealSense-and-OpenCV-integration/README.md

 ## Synopsis

-This will be a project explaining how to integrate the OpenCV and Librealsense in Visual Studio 2013.
-The Sample Code will allow to display and save the acquired images in a openCV window and store them in a Mat file.
+This will be a simple that integrates OpenCV and Librealsense in Visual Studio 2013.
+The Sample Code will allow to display and save the acquired images.

-The depth data has 16 bytes and it is converted to 8bits to visualization purposes.
+When the "s" key is pressed the program saves the RGB, IR, Depth and the PointCloud.
+The point cloud is saved in a text file.

+The Escape Key ends the program.

 ## Installation